Florin-Catalin/webserver-cpp/README.md

 cd build
 cmake ..
 ```

-- each docker container is by default isolated, none of its' ports are open, so accessing localhost:18080 won't work

 #### Opening a port
 - -p opens a port-the number to the left of the colon is the host machine's port number; the number to the right is the container's port number
 - -e creates an environment variable